HERO: Learning Humanoid End-Effector Control for Visual Whole-Body Open-Vocabulary Object Grasping: HERO : H umanoid E nd-Effector Cont RO l

 \subsection{Whole-body End-Effector Tracking Policy, $\pit$}

-To track the target end-effector pose $\mathcal{T}^{EE}\in \text{SE}(3)$ defined in the robot frame, our whole-body EE tracking policy $\pit$ first obtains reference trajectory $\{{\bf{q}}_t\}_{t=1}^T$ and the corresponding reference EE pose trajectory $\{{ee}_t\}_{t=1}^T$ from a motion planner.
-Given the trajectory, the current proprioceptive state ${\bf s}_t$, and other commands, the tracking policy predicts the 29-DoF joint angles that are passed to per-joint PD controllers.
+To track the target EE pose $T^\text{EE}\in \text{SE}(3)$ defined in the robot frame, our whole-body EE tracking policy $\pit$ first obtains an upper-body reference trajectory $\{{\bf{q}}_t\}_{t=1}^T$ and the corresponding 6-DoF EE reference trajectory $\{{ee}_t\}_{t=1}^T$ from a motion planner.
+Given the trajectory, the current proprioceptive state ${\bf s}_t$, and other commands, $\pit$ outputs the 29-DoF joint angles commands that are passed to per-joint PD controllers.